Society by-laws (rules)

 - Members using bait boats must ensure that their use does not interfere with the fishing of other Members, generally accepted bank side etiquette should be followed at all times.

 The following additional rules are specific to night fishing and apply to all Members, Bailiffs and Officers of the Society.
-Failure to abide by these rules may result in the loss of night fishing privileges or even expulsion from the society.
+Failure to abide by these rules shall result in the loss of night fishing privileges and may incur disciplinary action.

 - Night fishing is restricted to Church Farm, Lakeside Park and Yateley Common Lakes (Wyndhams Pool and Hospital Pond)

-- Night fishing at Church farm must be booked in advance by either a call or text to the published mobile telephone number between the hours of 10am & 7pm and obtaining a booking reference for the nights they wish to fish.
-A maximum of 3 nights can be booked at any one time up to 7 days in advance.
-All 3 nights must have been complete before any additional nights can be booked.
-Night fishing is not permitted without a booking reference which must be notified to a Bailiff on request.
+- Night fishing at Church Farm must be booked in advance through the online booking system.
+A maximum of 3 nights may be booked at any one time and may not be booked more than 7 days in advance.
+In the event that 3 nights are booked then all 3 nights must have been completed, or cancelled, before any additional nights can be booked.
+Night fishing is not permitted without a booking confirmation which must be shown to a Bailiff on request.

 Failure to comply with this booking procedure may result in being asked to leave the venue and disciplinary action may be taken.

-- A maximum of 20 Members are permitted at Church Farm.
+- A maximum of 20 anglers are permitted at Church Farm per night.

 - Member’s must arrive no earlier than 1 hour before sunrise and no later than 1 hour after sunset from October 1st to March 31st and from April 1st to September 30th no earlier than 1/2 hour before sunrise and no later than 20:00 hours

 - Noise levels are to be kept to a minimum.